novuhq/novu/docs/docs/overview/quickstart/get-started-with-nextjs.md

 }
 ```

-If you see the code above closely, you’ll see that we first establish a connection to Novu using the Novu API key. <br/><br/>Then we extract `subscriberID` and topicKey from the request body and call the **`addSubscribers`** method on the **`topics`** property of the **`novu`** instance, passing the topic key and an object with an array of subscribers. <br/><br/>This adds the subscriber with the `subscriberID` we’d passed to the array of subscribers, which in the above case contains just one subscriber. <br/><br/>If you check this on Postman, the returned array will contain the `subscriberID` that we had passed in the request body, signalling that it was added to the topic successfully. <br/><br/>If, on the other hand, you find the passed `subscriberId` in the `notFound` array inside `failed` object, it means the subscriber wasn't added to the topic. <br/><br/>You can read more about it [here](https://docs.novu.co/platform/topics/#subscribers-management-in-a-topic).
+If you see the code above closely, you’ll see that we first establish a connection to Novu using the Novu API key. <br/><br/>Then we extract `subscriberID` and topicKey from the request body and call the **`addSubscribers`** method on the **`topics`** property of the **`novu`** instance, passing the topic key and an object with an array of subscribers. <br/><br/>This adds the subscriber with the `subscriberID` we’d passed to the array of subscribers, which in the above case contains just one subscriber. <br/><br/>If you check this on Postman, the returned array will contain the `subscriberID` that we had passed in the request body, signalling that it was added to the topic successfully. <br/><br/>If, on the other hand, you find the passed `subscriberId` in the `notFound` array inside the `failed` object, it means the subscriber wasn't added to the topic. <br/><br/>You can read more about it [here](https://docs.novu.co/platform/topics/#subscribers-management-in-a-topic).

 The image below shows the case where the subscriber has been added successfully: